E-Vertin/GoogleSansCode-NerdFont/README.md

 Medium - 500

-Semibold - 600
+SemiBold - 600

 Bold - 700

-Extrabold - 800
+ExtraBold - 800

 # Notes

-## Limited availability
+## Availability

-I haven't patch Google Sans Code Italic with Nerd Font glyphs yet, while it is also provided by Google as a variable font.
+I will also provide the sliced static fonts by `Slice` and feel free to patch your own.

 ## Procedures to patch